-Clothing got one of the biggest return rates online
+Clothing has one of the biggest return rates online

 One thing you should make sure of is that you have a sizing guide on your

-Also, make sure that the sizing guide is in the sizing of the country you want to dropship to, and does not contain the Chinese sizing.
-Which tend to be smaller.
+Also, make sure that the sizing guide is in the sizing of the country you want to dropship to and does not contain the Chinese sizing which tends to be smaller.

 3. The product is damaged or defective

-What could happen is that the product doesn’t work at all or it might be damaged while being in transit to your
+What could happen is that the product doesn't work or it might be damaged while in transit to your

 Ask your customer to send you pictures or a video of the damaged product.
 Then send these to your supplier.

-Then most of the times you just have to send a message to your supplier and ask them to send a replacement to your customer or refund you the money.
+Then most of the time you just have to send a message to your supplier and ask them to send a replacement to your customer or refund you the money.

-All you have to do now with your customer is to apology and convince them to wait for the replacement.
+All you have to do now with your customer is to apologize and convince them to wait for the replacement.
 More on how to handle refunds and returns below!

 But what if you don't use AliExpress suppliers?

-I suggest reading this forum post to get a better understanding of dropshipping suppliers and there return policies.
+I suggest reading this forum post to get a better understanding of dropshipping suppliers and their return policies.

-4. The product did not arrive on time or is lost in transit
+4. The product did not arrive on time or it was lost in transit

 This is mostly for the people who are dropshipping from China.